lukcic/devops/AWS/SysAdmin/DataBases.md

 * AuroraReplicaLagMinimum - min amount of lag across all DB instances in cluster
 * DatabaseConnections - current number of connections to instance
 * InsertLatency - average duration of insert operations
+---
 # ElastiCache

-Managed Redis or Memcached - in-memory databases with high performance and low latency.\
-Helps reduce load off of databases for read intensive workloads.\
+Managed Redis or Memcached - in-memory databases with high performance and low latency.
+Helps reduce load off of databases for read intensive workloads.
 Using Elasticache involves heavy changes in application code, but can help to create stateless application.

 Stateless application: